-Students who wish to withdraw from a course must complete the Course Change and Withdrawal Form (link to form) and pay the withdrawal fee at the Business Office.
+Students who wish to withdraw from a course must complete the Course Change and Withdrawal Form and pay the withdrawal fee at the Business Office.
 It is the student’s responsibility to withdraw from a course.
 Failure to attend classes does not constitute withdrawal.
 Although they may have withdrawn from the course, students on the Deferred Payment Plan are still responsible for paying the course tuition and fees.

 Before withdrawing from a course, students should: